Gravity-Matter Sum Rules in models with a single extra-dimension: Abstract

 \section{Abstract}

-We derive a set of sum rules needed for KK-graviton scattering and KK-graviton pair production from matter in orbifolded extra-dimensional models.
+We prove a set of sum rules needed for KK-graviton pair production from matter in orbifolded extra-dimensional models.
 The sum rules can be found in full generality by considering the properties of solutions to the Sturm-Liouville problem, which describes the wave functions and the masses of the KK-gravitons in four dimensions.
 They ensure cancellations in the amplitudes of the processes mentioned above which considerably reduce their growth with $s$ in the high-energy limit.
 This protects extra-dimensional theories from the low-scale unitarity problems that plague other theories with massive spin-2 particles.
-We argue that such relations are valid for a broader category of models.
+We argue that such relations are valid for a broader category of models thus generalizing our previous results that were limited to the large $\mu$ limit of the Randall-Sundrum model.

 \begin{section}{Introduction}

 As is well known the longitudinal mode of the polarization tensor of massive spin-2 particles is proportional to $E^2/m^2$ where $E$ is the energy of the particle and $m$ its mass.
 This leads to a strong growth of amplitudes with these particles as external states with the Mandelstam $s$ in the Fierz-Pauli theory~\cite{Fierz:1939ix}.
 Consequently, perturbative unitarity breaks down at a significantly lower energy scale than the effective theory suggests.
 For spin-2 scattering the amplitude grows as $s^5$ while the production of pairs of spin-2 particles from matter fields grows as $s^3$.
 Due to the clear connection between gravity and spin-2 fields, there is a great interest in curing this behaviour since this might allow the construction of a theory of massive gravity which could help to address various cosmological questions.
 At present, the best-behaved theory with a single massive spin-2 particle features polynomial interaction terms for the spin-2 particle that reduce the growth in scattering to $s^3$ \cite{Arkani-Hamed:2002bjr,deRham:2010kj,Hinterbichler:2011tt}.